ppetrovtv/pine_script_docs/source/Publishing_scripts.rst

 To publish an *open source* Pine script:

 #.
-Open the Pine Script Editor: |Publishing_scripts_Editor_button|
+Prepare your description offline.
 #.
-Open/write the script.
+Prepare your chart.
+Load your script on the chart and remove other scripts and drawings that won't help users understand your script.
+Your script's plots should be easy to identify on the chart that will be published with it.
 #.
-Apply the script to the current chart and arrange the chart the way you want it to appear when it is published with your script.
+Load your code in the Pine Editor if it isn't already.
 #.
+Open the Pine Script Editor: |Publishing_scripts-01-Editor_button|
-Click the *Publish Script* button: |Publish_script_button|
+#.
+Click the *Publish Script* button: |Publishing_scripts-02-Publish_button|
 #.
 Select the *Publish New Script* button: |Publish_script_new|
 #.
 Enter the script's title, tags (optional) and description.
 #.
 Click the *Publish Script* button.